Cadila Pharmaceuticals

-Cadila Pharmaceuticals manufacturing facilities are approved by International bodies such as WHO-GMP, UK-MHRA, USFDA-API, TGA-Australia, and AIFA-Italy.
-The company's international operation of is spread across 58 countries including the Americas, Japan, Asia, CIS and Africa.

 History

-Cadila Laboratories

 In 1951 Indravadan A Modi had quit his job as a chemist in a Mumbai firm to start Cadila Laboratories with childhood friend Ramanbhai Patel.
 The company started in a rented bungalow with a capital of Rs 25,000 and achieved a turnover of around Rs 1.25 lakh in its first year of operation.

-1995: Birth of Cadila Pharmaceuticals

-The Modi and Patel families decided to split the business in 1995, two entities were formed - Cadila Pharmaceuticals Ltd (owned and controlled by Shri.
-I A Modi and his son Dr. Rajiv Modi) and Cadila Healthcare (owned by Shri.
-Ramanbhai Patel and his son Pankaj Patel family).
-Rajiv Modi and I A Modi worked closely to run Cadila Pharma, now considered one of the largest privately held pharma companies in the country.
+The Modi and Patel families decided to split the business in 1995, and two entities were formed: Cadila Pharmaceuticals Ltd (owned and controlled by Indravadan Modi and his son Rajiv Modi) and Cadila Healthcare (owned by Ramanbhai Patel and his son Pankaj Patel family).